 Edward and Sally Van Lier Playwriting Fellowship

 The Van Lier Fellowship is a two-year program established to help young, economically disadvantaged playwrights living in New York City develop their talent and become involved in the professional theatre community.
 Eligible playwrights include U.S. citizens who are Asian-American, African-American, Native American or Latino.
 Past Van Lier Fellows have included Robert O’Hara, Carmen Rivera, Steven Sapp, New Dramatists Alumni Lynn Nottage, Diana Son, Eisa Davis and Sung Rno.
 Fellowship recipients are provided with a fellowship grant, a mentor (New Dramatists resident playwright) and opportunities to workshop their plays with professional actors and directors.
-The deadline for 2012-13 Van Lier Fellowship cycle passed on Dec.
-15, 2011.
+Please check back for updates on this fellowship in the future.